koc-lab/text-rgnn/README.md

-# Text-RGNNs: Semi-Supervised Text Classification with Relational Graph Neural Networks
+# Text-RGNNs: Relational Modeling for Heterogeneous Text Graphs

 This repository contains the code for the submitted paper in IEEE SPL